mbarenstein/ProPublica_COMPAS_Data_Revisited/README.md

 <!-- This is a shorter version of the abstract in the arXiv paper <https://arxiv.org/abs/1906.04711>. -->

-I examine the **COMPAS recidivism risk score** and **criminal history** data collected by **ProPublica** in 2016 that fueled intense debate and research in the nascent field of *fair* machine learning or *algorithmic fairness*.
+I examine the **COMPAS recidivism risk score** and **criminal records** data collected by **ProPublica** in 2016.
+ProPublica’s article and data analysis fueled intense debate and research in the nascent field of *fair* machine learning or *algorithmic fairness*.
 My paper takes a closer look at the actual datasets put together by ProPublica.
-In particular, the **sub-datasets** built to study the likelihood of **recidivism within two years** of a defendant’s original COMPAS survey screening date.<!-- (typically administered the same day or one day after the arrest) -->
+In particular, the **sub-datasets** built to study the likelihood of **recidivism within two years** of a defendant’s original COMPAS survey screening date.
+(This screening is typically performed the day of, or one day after, the arrest)

 I visualize these data by analyzing the distribution of defendants across COMPAS screening dates.
-Doing so, **I find** that **ProPublica made a substantial data processing error** when it created these datasets, **failing to implement a two-year sample cutoff rule for recidivists** in such datasets (whereas it implemented a two-year sample cutoff rule for non-recidivists).
+Doing so, **I find** that **ProPublica made a substantial data processing error** when it created these datasets.
+Namely, it **failed to implement a two-year window sample cutoff for recidivists** in such datasets (whereas it did implement such a sample cutoff for non-recidivists).

 I show this data processing error in the Figure below, which is the key Figure in my paper (**Figure